Matt Busch: Career

-Star Wars illustrator

-Since 1994, Matt Busch has provided art for official Star Wars books, posters, magazines, and other products.
-George Lucas himself has purchased nearly 400 of Busch's drawings and paintings for his own collection, many of which are on display at Lucasfilm's headquarters and Skywalker Ranch.
+Since 1994, Matt Busch has provided art for official Star Wars merchandise.
+George Lucas has purchased nearly 400 of Busch's drawings and paintings for his own collection, many of which are on display at Lucasfilm's headquarters and Skywalker Ranch.

 Early in his career, Busch started illustrating books and playing cards for the Star Wars: The Roleplaying Game.
-He was the first to illustrate what an R7 series Astromech Droid looks like, which has since become a popular series of action figures from Hasbro.
+He was the first to illustrate an R7 series Astromech Droid, which has since become a popular series of action figures from Hasbro.

 Matt Busch at a book signing in Disney World Hollywood Studios, 2008.

-In 1997, Busch illustrated the cover of Star Wars: Tales from the Empire from Bantam Dell, which became a New York Times Best Seller.
+In 1997, Busch illustrated the cover of Star Wars: Tales from the Empire from Bantam Dell, which became a New York Times bestseller.
 He also began writing and illustrating monthly articles for both the Star Wars Insider and Star Wars Kids magazines.

-In 2006, Busch was hired by Lucasfilm to illustrated the well-known Style D One Sheet movie poster for Star Wars: Episode III – Revenge of the Sith, which was designed to be a bookend piece top the original Star Wars "circus poster" illustrated by Drew Struzan and Charles White III.
-That same year, Busch was the 2nd artist to be inducted as an Honorary Member of the 501st Legion of Stormtroopers.
+In 2006, Busch was hired by Lucasfilm to illustrated the Style D One Sheet movie poster for Star Wars: Episode III – Revenge of the Sith, which was designed to be a bookend piece top the original Star Wars "circus poster" illustrated by Drew Struzan and Charles White III.
+That same year, Busch was the second artist to be inducted as an honorary member of the fictional 501st Legion of Stormtroopers.

-In 2007, the You Can Draw Star Wars book from DK Publishing was released, to which Busch produced over 300 illustrations for.
-The book went on to become a New York Times Bestseller.
-Busch is perhaps best known for his outspoken antics in the You Can Draw Star Wars video series, which is based on the book.
+In 2007, the You Can Draw Star Wars book from DK Publishing was released, for which Busch produced over 300 illustrations.
+The book went on to become a New York Times bestseller.
+Busch is known for his outspoken antics in the You Can Draw Star Wars video series, which is based on the book.
 The video series was first released on StarWars.com and later released on DVD.
-Following that, the videos found even more success when they were released on MySpace.com, and shot straight to number one on their charts before being released on YouTube.
+Following that, the videos found more success when they were released on MySpace, before being released on YouTube.
 Volumes Two and Three of the same tutorial series were also released on DVD in subsequent years.

 Matt Busch illustrates a remarque sketch of BB-8 on an art print at Star Wars Celebration in London, 2016.

 In 2008, Hasbro released a droid action figure named MB-RA-7, which was named after Matt Busch, based on articles he had written for Star Wars Kids magazines.
 Also that year, Busch became the first Honorary Member of the 501st Legion of Stormtroopers to become an official member with his own TK Stormtrooper armor.
 His TK number, 3477, is leet for "Matt" written sideways, and later became the year his Aladdin 3477 film trilogy would take place.